Stress Response – Reacting vs Responding

 When the brain is responding, it is thinking in a calm and clear manner, which results in a more appropriate action.

-Taking the time to analyze the situation can be for a few seconds, minutes, or hours depending on what is actually happening.
+Taking the time to analyze the situation can be for a few seconds, minutes, or hours depending on what is happening.

 Learning to respond vs. react to stress takes effort, but mastering this technique will minimize the likelihood that chronic stress affects our physical and mental health.